therealsphinx/support.balsamiq.com/content/resources/ux-galleries.md

 The User Interface Guidelines section provides links to documentation for designing for specific platforms, provided by the vendors who make them.

-## Design Pattern Libraries &amp; User Interface Galleries
+## Design Pattern Libraries & User Interface Galleries

 ### Mobile
 * <a href="http://inspired-ui.com/">Insipired UI</a>